 Focus on Quality Dance Training

-The Academy of Western Arkansas Ballet, a nonprofit organization, offers classes for company and non-company members in ballet, pointe, tap, jazz, modern, hip-hop, self-defense/fitness, and creative movement at the Western Arkansas Ballet studios in Fort Smith.
+The Academy of Western Arkansas Ballet, a nonprofit organization, offers classes for company and non-company members in ballet, pointe, tap, jazz, modern, hip-hop, progressing ballet technique, and creative movement at the Western Arkansas Ballet studios in Fort Smith.

-The 2017-2018 Western Arkansas Ballet Company is comprised of 23 members under contract for all productions with members selected from an annual open audition.
-Company members take class and rehearse at the Western Arkansas Ballet studios.
+The 2018-2019 Western Arkansas Ballet Company is comprised of 21 members under contract for all productions with members selected from an annual open audition.
+Company members take classes and rehearse at the Western Arkansas Ballet studios.

 The Western Arkansas Ballet Company realized a long time dream in 1995 by being accepted into Regional Dance America/Southwest, an Association of Regional Ballet Companies.
 Western Arkansas Ballet is the only dance school and company in the area with RDA membership.
 As a result of this membership, the company members have an opportunity to attend RDA Spring Festival and take classes from renowned faculty from across the United States.
 WAB’s company is adjudicated annually.
 The process is extremely demanding and difficult and only the best companies in the region are asked into membership.
 In April 1999 at the RDA/SW festival in San Antonio, Western Arkansas Ballet auditioned and became a performing company member.
 In April 2008 Western Arkansas Ballet was honored to receive the STREAM AWARD from RDA/SW.
 This award is presented to one company each year that exemplifies outstanding artistic excellence and growth as well as service above and beyond to the region.
 In April 2013, Western Arkansas Ballet hosted the Regional Dance America/Southwest Festival here in Fort Smith, Arkansas.